swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

 ### Alternative syntax

 Instead of extending the current implicit return mechanism, where a single expression is treated as the returned value, this proposal could introduce a new syntax for expression versions of `if`/`switch`.
-For example,
+For example, in Java:

 ```java
 var response = switch (utterance) {